easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20191112
+it's CRAZY and I was losing it.

+## failed to use *runLargeScale.m* to run CDMIMO simulations in general
+the point of CDMIMO was that there was collision detection. however, that was initialized by a script and based on the position of QPs.
+I didn't find a good way to implement this. that part had to be specified for each QP. that's just ugly to do and not so "compatible" with my current script. there's a way of having a `SetupFcn` in `parsim()` but I failed to implement that.

+I could give it another go another day but right now I was running out of time. this would happen to any CDMIMO simulations although I was trying to do this with pure force. on a high level, Lei once said that it's not good that your controller should change with your hardware. we were talking about including encoder resolution in controller and that's bad in his opinion. this was probably similar. maybe it shouldn't be based on QPs but rather collision points.

+I would like to have this b/c I felt like this is the only thing that's different for the 2 controller and would have a large impact on the performance. but maybe it's not that important right now and we could do it next time.

+## misc
+- directly copied CDMIMO controller from *disturbTestAddHand.slx* to *disturbTest.slx* and saved.

+- ~moved position init section to before control structure related section in *exeScript.m* (why didn't I do this earlier?). ~

+- this couldn't be done b/c *linAtOP.m* reinitialized `init_joints_p_sim` due to naming issues. most of my code and models were copied and pasted. many things had the same name but served different purposes now. moved `start_pose` and `stopp_pose` forward instead.

+- fixed the unit problem in *collisionDetectInit.m*.
+I couldn't believe I still made those.

+- modified *exeScript.m* to support running it with CDMIMO. and also probably OL, not tested.

+- added more stuff to plot in *plotStiff.m* and also comments about them. this was more like a "notebook" b/c things were supposed to run in sections. more comments to come.

+- added local maxima based metrics in *postProcFcnLargeScale.m* and *sumScript.m*.

+- after adding all these metrics, the current problem was: if I would like to delete one, I had to modified a lot.

 # 20191111
 single's day
 ## fixed the free fall in *disturbTestAddHand.slx*